Skip to main content Skip to main navigation Skip to page navigation Skip to search

 • without direction from a quarantine authority or foreign government

-• for a soil or structural fumigation without our approval
+• for a soil or structural fumigation without approval the Australian Government

-• solely to meet contractual or commercial requirements.
+• only to meet contractual or commercial requirements.

 Record keeping requirements

 If you use methyl bromide for quarantine and pre-shipment uses, you must keep records of these uses.
 Keep these records for 5 years from the date of use.
-We may request a copy.
+Records should include:

 Methyl bromide regulation 221 - QPS record keeping form (PDF - 104.26 KB)